 As a member of the Junior Woman’s Club of Chevy Chase, Sandy created the Bistro Boyz – a program in which she and a team of Bistro Galz meet weekly with young men from the National Center for Children and Families’ Greentree Adolescent Program to plan menus, budget, grocery shop, cook, and share meals together.
 In 2012, the National Center for Children and Families awarded the Junior Woman’s Club of Chevy Chase the Spirit Award for Humanitarian Advocacy.
 In both 2011 and 2012 the Maryland Federation of Women’s Clubs awarded the Bistro Boyz program the Advocates for Children Award.
 And, in 2013 the General Federation of Woman’s Clubs — the largest philanthropic women’s organization in the world — nominated the Bistro Boyz program for their International Advocates for Children Award to be awarded in June.

-Sandy lives in suburban Austin, Texas, where she has just finished writing her second book, to be published by Hazelden in the fall of 2017, ‘Tending Dandelions: Honest Meditations for Mothers With Addicted Children,’ to be followed by an accompanying app in May 2018.
+Sandy lives in suburban Austin, Texas, where she recently finished writing her second book, ‘Tending Dandelions: Honest Meditations for Mothers With Addicted Children,’ published by Hazelden in September 2017, to be followed by an accompanying app in May 2018.
 Sandy is a voice for parents–particularly mothers–of children suffering with the disease of addiction, putting their thoughts and feeling into words.
 When she isn’t writing or speaking at venues across the US, Sandy volunteers at a local maternity home teaching the girls to cook healthy family meals.
 Sandy also loves to garden, read and travel.